codeframework/Docs/CODE Framework (.NET) Change Log.md

 * The Development Test Host project type now supports services built for .NET Standard 2.0.
 * The development test host class now has a new `EnableDetailedServiceFaultInformation()` method, which enables default fault information being passed from the server, which is very useful during development.
 (See also: [Using the Service Test Harness](//Using-the-Service-Test-HostHarness)
 * Fixed an issue in the Workplace theme that caused notifications to not always display correctly.
-* ServiceClient.CallRest() now uses our own branch of JSON.NET to deserialize the result.
+* `ServiceClient.CallRest()` now uses our own branch of JSON.NET to deserialize the result.
 Also, it is now possible to pass in a function that performs the deserialization instead of the default behavior.
 * Controller actions now support optional parameters as well as parameters based on generics.
 * Listbox grid headers can now sort on filter fields with complex binding paths.
 * There now are standard layouts and templates for both vertical and horizontal multi-panels (with and without headers)
     * All standard themes support these new default templates
 * Ribbons can now be used to display only the actions of a selected view, without requiring a main model with actions anymore.
 * Fixed a bug with the Ribbon in the Workplace Theme not always showing all actions when the view Title is empty when the view launches.
-* Fixed a problem with LengthToGridLengthConverter that sparked an exception when the length was less than 0.
+* Fixed a problem with `LengthToGridLengthConverter` that sparked an exception when the length was less than 0.
 (This caused a lot of binding warnings to be triggered when using multi-column lists in certain scenarios)
-* Improved ObjectHelper.GetPropertyValue<T>() to better support dynamic objects
+* Improved `ObjectHelper.GetPropertyValue<T>()` to better support dynamic objects
 * Improved multi-column list templates to better support complex binding operations and improve performance.
 * Added a ribbon panel that can be used like a toolbar (without multiple ribbon pages or a parent ribbon control, for that matter).
 * Hamburger menu items in the Universe theme now have a special disabled foreground color.
-* WindowEx now has a HandleCustomMinMax property.
+* `WindowEx` now has a `HandleCustomMinMax` property.
 If set to false, it turns of custom sizing of borderless windows (false = maximized borderless windows overlap the taskbar)

 ## 4.1.930.0

-* All the default view-actions (like CloseCurrentViewAction, or SwitchThemeViewAction, and so on...) now have more constructor parameters to make it easier and more consistent to set various options.
+* All the default view-actions (like `CloseCurrentViewAction`, or `SwitchThemeViewAction`, and so on...) now have more constructor parameters to make it easier and more consistent to set various options.
 * Input mask enhancements (See also: [TextBox Input Masks](TextBox%20Input%20Masks))
 	* Input masks for textboxes now support negative values (optionally) on decimal and currency formats.
 	* A new % input mask is now supported for percentage values.